Perceived Intensities of Normal and Shear Skin Stimuli using a Wearable Haptic Bracelet: Haptic Bracelets

-One goal of this work is to investigate the effect of force direction (normal versus shear) on perception during virtual interaction.
-Linear actuators are a promising approach because they can be implemented for both directions with identical control performance and force output.
-In particular, Actuonix PQ12-P has the best combination of size (15~g), maximum stroke (20~mm), high output forces (18~N), and easy controllability via an integrated sensor for our study.
+To study the effect of force direction (normal versus shear) on perception during virtual interaction, we used Actuonix PQ12-P linear actuators due to their weight (15~g), maximum stroke (20~mm), high output force (18~N), and easy controllability via an integrated position sensor.
+The haptic bracelet is composed of two actuator sets on the dorsal and ventral sides of the forearm, and weighs less than 40 g.

-For the prototype devices, we selected grounding/orienting of linear actuators to enable investigation of both direction and location of forces acting around the wrist.
-The direction of forces is adjusted by designing different grounding parts as depicted in Fig.~\ref{fig:direction}.
-In particular, grounding the linear actuator vertically on the wrist applies normal forces as the displacement is controlled (Fig.~\ref{fig:normalhow}).
-Alternatively, grounding the actuator horizontally creates skin stretch with a double side tape preventing the end-effector to slip through the skin (Fig.~\ref{fig:stretchhow}).
-The reference displacement and force for each version are identical, because the same actuator is used for both directions.
+We selected grounding/orienting of linear actuators to enable investigation of both direction and location of forces acting around the wrist.
+The direction of forces is adjusted by designing different grounding parts as shown in Fig.~\ref{fig:direction}.
+Grounding the linear actuator vertically on the wrist applies normal forces as the displacement is controlled (Fig.~\ref{fig:direction}(a)).
+Grounding the actuator horizontally creates shear forces with double-sided tape used to prevent the end-effector from slipping on the skin (Fig.~\ref{fig:direction}(b)).
+The bracelets are designed to be worn on the user's forearm near the wrist to minimize the impact of wrist movements and facilitate consistent physical contact.
+The grounding is designed with a curvature to fit the forearm, a silicone pad between the plastic and the skin, and wide Velcro straps to keep the grounding stable.

-The impact of location (dorsal or ventral) and number of contact points (one or two) are investigated by placing individual actuators on dorsal and ventral sides of the arm for both normal and skin stretch devices, as shown in Fig.~\ref{fig:how}.
-To minimize the impact of grounding diversities, we asked users to wear both components at all times, while we choose to actuate the component on the (i) dorsal side, (ii) ventral side, or (iii) both sides of the arm.